-Cleveland is quickly living up to the long time description of a green city on a blue lake.
+Cleveland is quickly living up to the longtime description of a green city on a blue lake.
 With new bike paths popping up every day and more green space than we have seen in years, the city feels alive.
-Our lake is cleaner than it has every been and we will soon be the first to house an offshore wind farm.
+Our lake is cleaner than it has ever been and we will soon be the first to house an offshore wind farm.
 As residents of the great town for well over 100 years, we can’t help but participate in the momentum.

 The Master Recycler certification offers an “in-depth study of waste reduction, composting, and recycling” to “create advocates for recycling who can apply knowledge to affect habits at home, work and in the community.”
 After an application process and phone interview…we had our very own Master Recycler student enrolled…yours truly!

 The program entails twenty hours of lecture and twenty hours of volunteer time.
 Embedded in the lectures are five tours of local companies working hard to reduce the waste in our county.
 During my session, we visited:

 - a paper recycling facility

 - a recycling center

 All supplied valuable information and services that can be applied back to our business.
 The lectures were jam-packed with information including:

 - the recycling system from beginning to end

 - event planning

 Also, we heard from sustainability managers at local high schools, colleges, sports teams and more.
 All offering first hand on the job advice as to how we can apply our new found skills to our own businesses.
 At the end of the course, I walked away not only with a mass of knowledge but, a full network of contacts in the sustainability field.
 After a few more hours of volunteer time, I will be the official Distillata Master Recycler.
 Now it is time to implement a plan with all of this new found knowledge and I am itching to get started.
 I have laid out a very preliminary agenda to address the following eight areas over the next year: